 Contact us for more information about gifts of retirement account assets.

 Make an irrevocable gift to a fund maintained by a charitable organization and enjoy an income tax charitable deduction for the full amount of the gift.
-As the name implies, the donor can advise the fund regarding distribution; however, donors may not place material restrictions on the fund.
+As the name implies, you can advise the fund regarding distribution; however, you may not place material restrictions on the fund.

 Make a gift with a retained right to income.
 A charitable remainder trust can provide an income for you and/or your beneficiaries for life or a period of up to 20 years with an immediate and substantial income tax charitable deduction (subject to certain income limitations) for itemizers.
 You may potentially avoid current capital gains taxes when the trust is funded with long-term appreciated property.
 A charitable remainder trust can help reduce your estate to avoid or reduce death taxes, while also lowering probate costs, taxes, and other estate transfer expenses.

 Create a trust that can be revoked or changed during your lifetime that directs the disposition of your assets, including charitable gifts.
 A revocable living trust can minimize the cost and delays associated with probate, facilitate asset transfer, provide privacy and, unlike a will, ensure asset management continuity in the event of disability.